The online program for rural educators begins each Fall term.

 The program coordinators can help you determine which online delivery option best fits your needs.

 Each course will include synchronous learning sessions where the professor and students meet online at the same time.
 These sessions are tentatively planned for Mondays from 5:00 to 7:00 p.m. and one Wednesday per month from 5:00 to 6:00 p.m. (all Mountain Time).
 Students will have input on session scheduling.

 Applications are accepted until July 1 each year for the Fall start, but this online program is capped at 15-20 students each year and often fills up by mid-summer.
 Please contact Dr. Weiler about available space.

 Applicants for Online Programs: please be sure to check your eligibility by state of residence.

 Once you apply to the UNC Graduate School and the ELPS program and your application packet is complete, your application will be reviewed by the graduate school then sent to the faculty/program for an admission decision.
-A completed application typically takes four to six weeks to process.

 All international (non-U.S. citizen) applicants should mark Yes for "Are you an international student?" at the beginning of the graduate application process.
 In addition to any application steps listed above, you will also need to prepare the following for your application:

 ** = Items marked with ** are only required for applicants who will be coming to the United States.

 For more information about UNC International Admissions and the UNC Center for International Education, please visit the International Admissions site, email firstname.lastname@example.org, or call 970-351-2831.